SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/README.md

-# Sample Project Alpha 5.2
+# Project Alpha 5.2
 ---
-This is a boiler plate project for a dual core Esp32 microcontroller running FreeRTOS.
-The hardware is equivalent to a DevKit-M or C running an Esp32S3N16R8, but this project should be portable to other duel and single core Esp32 processors without any changes.
+This is a starter project for a dual core Esp32 microcontroller running FreeRTOS.
+The hardware is equivalent to a DevKit-M or C running an Esp32S3 N16R8, but this project should be portable to other duel and single core Esp32 processors without any changes.

-The intent of this example project is to prepare a suitable development code base for large scale advanced project development.
+The intent of this example project is to prepare a suitable development code base for high-performance, commercial, large scale advanced project development.
 In pursuit of that goal, this project will evolve to include many other features which are not included here at this time.
-When this Alpha project can not expanded further, we will release Beta, and Gamma projects that will allow for more expansion
+When this Alpha project can not expanded further, we will create a Beta, and Gamma projects that will allow for more expansion.

 * Downloading, compiling, and running the application are all standard common processes and needs no special instruction.
-This project calls on the ESP-IDF version 5.2.
+This project calls for the ESP-IDF version 5.2.
 * This project has been built in VS Code with the following plugs ins:
   * C/C++ Microsoft
   * C/C++ Extension Pack